astro313/astro313.github.io/blog/_posts/2019-10-05-childhoodDreamNowWhat.md

 At times, I wonder how much of my skills are valued by non-scientists outside of academia.
 Have I been receiving all these years of training in graduate school to acquire the skillsets needed to strive as an academician and only as an academician?
 But what if I would like to try something outside academia?
 Are my skills being valued?

 ## Getting honest opionions and improving myself
 I have a very weird habit.
 I love asking friends and friends I've only made in a few weeks/months what do they think are my strengths and weaknesses.
 I thank all my friends for pointing out my short-comings, allowing me to become more self-aware of how I can improve.
 On the other hand, I struggle to give credits to myself whenever they tell me about my strengths.
-It's quite an unattractive traits to deny honest opinions from others.
+It's quite an unattractive trait to deny honest opinions from others.
 I fully acknowledge it as one of my flaws.

 I view some of the strengths my friends find in me as the basic requirements for being a succesful PhD student.
 It's crucial to be critical, on top of things, responsible, driven, curious, persistent, ingenious, and so on.